meraki-analytics/orianna/README.md

 A Java adaptation of the Riot Games LoL API (http://developer.riotgames.com/).

-Orianna is back, rebuilt from the ground up with some new features, Java 7 compatibility, and a whole lot more in store.
-In addition to the standard RiotAPI we've added a BaseRiotAPI which can interact with the Riot API exactly according to specification.
-We've also changed the core architecture to be more resilient to future API changes and ease maintenance.
+Orianna is the sister library to [Cassiopeia](https://github.com/robrua/cassiopeia) (Python).
+It's been designed with usability in mind - making sure all the bookkeeping is done right so you can focus on getting the data you need and building your application.
+There's two main entry points - RiotAPI and BaseRiotAPI.
+The former handles a ton of stuff behind the scenes to make your development experience awesome, while the latter allows you fine-grained control by exposing the Riot API exactly as the website's documentation specifies.

 ## Features (RiotAPI)